Welcome to the Course Creators Academy own_icon

 If you don’t have a nice-looking studio, using the green screen allows you to still show up on screen and produce a nice video that looks a bit better for the student and creates a better initial impression, especially in promotional videos.

 Although I consider using a green screen optional, I think it adds a great touch to my courses.
-So I use it only for the introduction and conclusion lesson of my courses, and for some of the promotional videos that I record.
+So I use it only for the introduction and conclusion lessons of my courses, and for some of the promotional videos that I record.

 This technique is very simple to pull off, you don’t need to be a video recording professional or anything.
 So how do you do it?